AdamPillis/HighDunes/README.md

 **test_urls.py**: Two automated tests running successfully to check CRUDs functionality url paths.

+#### **Manual Testing**

+While the developer is fully aware of the advantages of full automated testing, he made a decisions to test the rest of the project manually in detail as result of the **upcoming due date**.

 ### **Testing Responsiveness**

 [Am I Responsive](http://ami.responsivedesign.is/) website was used to test the responsiveness of HighDunes Golf Web Application on several devices deferring in sizes "from small to large".

+This website was also used to test the web features on all screen sizes.

 **Register Page**

+SCREENSHOT

 **Log In Page**

+SCREENSHOT

 **Log Out Page**

+SCREENSHOT

 **Landing Page**

+SCREENSHOT

 **View Reviews Page**

+SCREENSHOT

 **View Profile Page**

+SCREENSHOT

 **View Bookings**

+SCREENSHOT

 **Delete Bookings**

+SCREENSHOT